-Twist Style Friday: Trondheim
+Twist Style Friday: Bonspiel

 Every Friday we feature one of the garments from the magazine in a post about styling.
 We suggest different ways to wear the garment in question using mock-ups from Polyvore.
 We encourage readers to tell us what they think about these outfits via our Facebook page or Twitter, and if folks want to make their own outfits, please tweet them at us with the hashtag #twiststyle.
 You can find all of the Style Friday posts here.

 One of my first prized possessions was a knit hoodie.
 It wasn't handmade, like a prized knit thing would be in my life now, but that's because I got it when I was 16, and I had just learned to knit.
 A sweater seemed a long way off.
 This hoodie was from the store in the mall near my house where they sold hemp necklaces and pants with leg openings so wide they completely obscured any view of your shoes (it was 1998).
 I visited it at the store for months before my parents got it for me as a birthday gift.
 The next year, that exact sweater turned up in the pages of Seventeen magazine, and also in Sophia Coppola's film version of The Virgin Suicides.
 Mary Lisbon wore it and I never felt so cool in my whole life.
 I wore that thing for close to a decade.

 I don't miss it exactly; our breakup may have even been lightly overdue.
 But I do sometimes wish for a slightly more sophisticated version of it.
 Something comforting and cozy, but a little more polished.
 Something like Bonspiel.
 She's distinctive and memorable, while also being super wearable and practical.